 After the film was smuggled to New York, it was immediately broadcast on the three major American U.S. networks — ABC, NBC and CBS.
 [CNN and Fox News weren’t around then.]

-The reporter’s Nicaraguan translator, 26-year-old Juan Francisco Espinosa, was also shot and killed — but that wasn’t caught on film.
-In fact, Espinosa’s death didn’t attract a lot of media attention.
+The reporter’s Nicaraguan translator, 26-year-old Juan Francisco Espinosa, was also murdered — but his shooting wasn’t caught on film.
+In fact, Espinosa’s death never attracted a lot of media attention.
+Funny how that happens.

 U.S. President Jimmy Carter immediately cut off funding to the Somoza regime.
 Carter described the murder of Bill Stewart as “an act of barbarism all civilized people condemn.”

 Stewart’s execution can be seen here.
-Warning: this is an ‘age-restricted’ video; in other words, nasty stuff.
+Warning: this is nasty stuff.